 Our ‘commonly asked accountancy questions’ blog series aims to help our audience understand tricky accounting terms or practices.
-This time, we’re focusing on creditors and debtors.
+This time, we’re focusing on what is a creditor and what is a debtor?

 What is a creditor?